CalebBell/thermo/docs/property_objects.rst

 >>> ethanol_psat.valid_methods(100)
 ['AMBROSE_WALTON', 'LEE_KESLER_PSAT', 'Edalat', 'BOILING_CRITICAL', 'SANJARI']

-If the temperature is not provided, all available methods are returned; the returned value always favors the methods by the ranking defined in thermo.
+If the temperature is not provided, all available methods are returned; the returned value favors the methods by the ranking defined in thermo, with the currently selected method as the first item.

 >>> ethanol_psat.valid_methods()
 ['WAGNER_MCGARRY', 'WAGNER_POLING', 'DIPPR_PERRY_8E', 'VDI_PPDS', 'COOLPROP', 'ANTOINE_POLING', 'VDI_TABULAR', 'AMBROSE_WALTON', 'LEE_KESLER_PSAT', 'Edalat', 'BOILING_CRITICAL', 'SANJARI']